UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 	> please see the FAQ about why [emscripten ports](README.4.faq.UE4.HTML5.md#emscripten-ports) is not used in UE4

+### Troubleshooting HTML5Setup.sh

+if you see errors when running the script early on, please see the UE4 HTML5 [Troubleshooting emsdk issues](README.4.faq.UE4.HTML5.md#troubleshooting-emsdk-issues) F.A.Q.

+if you see errors fairly long into the run, please ensure you have plenty of hard drive space.
+- how mucn hard drive space?
+	- because you will also be building UE4 Editor (giant), UE4 tools (small), and some projects (can be giant)
+	- look to have more than 150GB of free hard drive space

 * * *
 * * *
 ## Package a Sample BluePrint Project For HTML5